 Getting to know the vet

 I have a very nice Spanish vet called Francisco who works together with Antonio, his partner.
-As Cindy was a big dog I could not transport her in my small Peugeot Cabrio so Antonio would come to visit.
+As Cindy was a big dog, I could not transport her in my small Peugeot Cabrio so Antonio would come to visit.
 I was told she was not a pureblood Rottweiler, there might be a little Boxer there.
 In her passport, it states so.
-She always had a good health so the visits were limited to once a year for the important injections.
+She always had good health, so the visits were limited to once a year for the important injections.